bamwu/Switcheroo/README.md

 However, when double-clicked in the finder, an exception is thrown when the app tries to read that file.

+I catch the exception and just show its name in the app window, but this is the full message:

+"System.UnauthorizedAccessException: Access to the path '/Users/myuser/Desktop/switcheroo-message.txt' is denied"

 This project is managed in Rider, but I don't think that matters for the purposes of this test.

 Please use the build.sh script from a terminal window while cd'd into the root directory of the solution.